 Hunstanton is a lively resort town in beautiful West Norfolk.
 Known locally as ‘sunny Hunny’, Hunstanton is one of Norfolk’s top seaside towns and makes a perfect base for a Norfolk holiday or day out.
-This round-up of all the must-do things in Hunstanton and the surrounding area will help you plan your trip, so here are my top Hunstanton highlights…
+This round-up of all the best things to do in Hunstanton and the surrounding area plus recommendations for places to stay and where to eat will help you plan your next trip.
+Here are my top Hunstanton highlights.